scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-In fact, the struct / dtype / description concept is only a convienent way to assign meaning to bytes::
+In fact, the struct / dtype / description concept is only a convenient way to assign meaning to bytes::

     |  ids  |       first       |        last       |